GPs provide services including:

 - diagnosis of symptoms

-- prescribing of medication
+- prescribing medication

 - health education

-- carrying out simple surgical operations
+- simple surgical operations

-What to expect from your GP practice
+What to expect in a GP practice

 Your practice should be able to offer you an appointment to see a GP or other healthcare professional quickly if necessary.

 If your condition isn't serious, you can expect to see a doctor within a reasonable timescale.
 Waiting times depend on the size of the practice or if you want to see a particular GP.

 It's important that you keep appointments.
 If you can't, tell the practice as soon as possible so they can give your appointment to another patient.

 If you have communication difficulties, or you need more time to discuss issues with your doctor, you should be able to book a longer appointment.

 If your GP can't deal with a problem, usually they'll refer you to a hospital for: